Accessing disks on your own machine

 Unix home directory

 /home/login you can access your own or any other machine in multiple ways - via Sambu (CIFS), NFS, or SSHFS.
 Autofs can also be used to simplify connection.
-In the Samba section, you can also find a way to connect to the Windows home directory.
+In the Samba section, you can also find a way to connect your Windows home directory.

 The instructions below are targeted to Unix OS.
 If you want to make the home directory available on a Windows machine, you can find the necessary steps here .

 umount , you can find more information about them, for example, in the man pages.
 The directory in which you want to access the remote directory is called mountpoint.
 Mountpoint is not a call-to-connect command created - it needs to be pre-existent (this is not only true for Autofs where it is created automatically).
 You can display all attached (mounted) directories with the command

 mount without parameters.

 Accessibility via Sambu is only possible for machines in the FI network and only allows access to the home directory.
 The Samba protocol is generally blocked in the Internet due to its frequent abuse.
 On your machine, you need a root access and a tool